LaurentVeyssier/Top-classifiers-for-Employee-attrition-problem/README.md

 # Wrap-up

 Using majority voting, the combination of XGBoost, Gradient Boosting and DecisionTree provides the highest performance with slightly above 99% accuracy.
-From there we are able to predict if an employee is at risk or not.
+From there we are able to predict if an employee is at risk or not based on employee profile and available corporate assessments.

 ![](data/voting_classifier.jpg)